getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-PoSH-CsharpPacker/README.md

 It generates an obfuscated and encrypted PowerShell script that contains the (C#) .NET executable file.

 _Work in progress / Tests:
-I tested successfully my packer script with the C# tools 'Rubeus', 'SharpKatz', 'SharSecDump', 'SharpUp' and 'SharpChromium' on a Windows server 2016 with 2 AV solutions enabled and up-to-date (including Windows Defender).
+I tested successfully my packer script with several C# tools including 'Rubeus', 'SharpKatz', 'SharSecDump', 'SharpUp' and 'SharpChromium' on a Windows server 2016 with 2 AV solutions enabled and up-to-date (including Windows Defender).
 However, unlike for Windows server 2016, the packed scripts are blocked on Windows 10 laptops when Windows Defender is enabled._

 #### FEATURES